 Routine is very important for people who are recovering from an addiction.
 A predictable daily schedule can reduce stress and the sense of structure can prevent the unknown from being an issue.
 A big part of every person’s routine in recovery should be attending regular addiction group meetings to stay in touch with their goals and support network.

-Twelve step meetings can be crucial part of a safe routine that will keep people in recovery on track every day.
+Twelve-step meetings can be a crucial part of a safe routine that will keep people in recovery on track every day.
 A routine can also include other activities that are part of a sober lifestyle such as meditating or therapy.
-Simply having a structured routine that focuses on goals of being sober is one of the most helpful ways to prevent relapse.
+Simply having a structured routine that focuses on the goals of being sober is one of the most helpful ways to prevent relapse.